Connect to Kafka Data in DBeaver

 Manage Kafka data with visual tools in DBeaver like the query browser.

-The CData JDBC Driver for Kafka implements JDBC standards that enable third-party tools to interoperate, from wizards in IDEs to business intelligence tools.
+The CData JDBC Driver for Apache Kafka implements JDBC standards that enable third-party tools to interoperate, from wizards in IDEs to business intelligence tools.
 This article shows how to connect to Kafka data with wizards in DBeaver and browse data in the DBeaver GUI.

 Create a JDBC Data Source for Kafka Data